ronakupadhyaya/Horizons-week-04/day1/1_passport_form/README.md

 | password | password | password for the user |
 | passwordConf | password | password confirmation for the user |

+  **Bootstrap** has already been included in your `/public/css/` folder for convenience, but it has ***not*** been linked to your `views/layout.hbs` file.
+If you'd like to use it, please insert the necessary `<link>` tag into that file.

+  After you've created your page, let's make the registration page functional.

+  First, create a simple `User` model in `/models/models.js`.
+The user should only have two properties - a username and a password.
+Once you've completed that, remember to export them using `module.exports`.

+  Next, create a `POST` route for `/register` in `auth.js`.
+The route should do simple validation on the fields that have been submitted (checking to see if the passwords are the same) and, if so, should create a new user with the info and save it to the DB.
+Otherwise, it should re-render the page, showing an error message.

 1. The login and logout flow

 1. The secret page

   Finally, we're going to restrict users from looking at certain pages/accessing certain routes if they're not logged in.

+  In `routes/index.js`, make the root url (`/`) an authenticated root, meaning that a user must be logged in before being able to view the page.

 ## References